garethdmm/gryphon/docs/source/usage.rst

 .. code-block:: bash

-    gryphon-execute script initialize_exchange_ledgers\
+    gryphon-exec script initialize_exchange_ledgers\
         --exchanges [comma-separated list of exchanges]\
         --execute

-This script is one of the utility functions that is also available through :code:`gryphon-execute`.
+This script is one of the utility functions that is also available through :code:`gryphon-exec`.
 It queries your balance information from the exchange API and creates an entry in the trading database to represent this exchange account.

 Whenever you want to add a new exchange to trade on, run this script first to start a